 The end user is the weakest link in preventing a cyber attack.
 For instance, if an employee uses a weak password or falls for a phishing email scam, there’s little your cybersecurity measures can do.
 Training your employees on how to recognize and respond to potential threats can keep your business from becoming a victim.

 Monitor, monitor, monitor

 Keeping an eye on everything we just talked about—the software updates and patches, antivirus program, spam filtering, data backups, etc.—is critical.
 If you’re not monitoring them, they could go offline or fall behind on updates and you’d be none the wiser.

 Actively maintaining a layered defense can help you thwart a cyber attack—and keep your business name from ending up as a late-night TV punch line.
-If you have questions or would like to learn how a managed service provider such as Cyber Solutions can help, give us a call today.
+If you have questions or would like to learn how a managed service provider such as cyber solutions for business accounting Minneapolis can help, give us a call today.